lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 So let’s start by writing the code that parses MD5 files.
 The MD5 format defines two types of files:

-* The mesh definition file: which defines the joints and the vertices and textures that compose the set of meshes that form the 3D model.
+* The mesh definition file: this defines the joints, the vertices and textures that compose the set of meshes that form the 3D model.
 This file usually has a extension named “.md5mesh”.
-* The animation definition file: which defines the animations that can be applied to the model.
+* The animation definition file: this defines the animations that can be applied to the model.
 This file usually has a extension named “.md5anim”.

-An MD5 file is composed by a header an different sections contained between braces.
+An MD5 file is composed by a header and different sections contained between braces.
 Let’s start examining the mesh definition file.
 In the resources folder you will find several models in MD5 format.
-If you open one of them you can see a structure similar like this.
+If you open one of them you can see a structure similar to this.

 ![MD5 Structure](md5_model_structure.png)

 The first structure that you can find in the mesh definition file is the header.
-You can see below header’s content from one of the samples provided:
+You can see below the header content from one of the samples provided:

 ```text
 MD5Version 10